Qarik-Group/concourse-tutorial/README.md

 The `pipeline.yml` does not yet have a git repo nor its write-access private key credentials.

-Create a Github Gist with a single file `bumpme` with an integer value, and press "Create public gist":
+Create a Github Gist with a single file `bumpme`, and press "Create public gist":

 ![gist](http://cl.ly/3P1m1m272B2h/download/Image%202016-02-28%20at%206.35.10%20pm.png)